Ishti Kutum: Plot

-The story revolves around the life of an 18 year old Baha,a tribal love-child Bahamoni Soren from a secluded region called Palashboni in rural West Bengal and her wish to marry a Bengali speaking high caste person from Mukherjee clan.
-Bahamoni (Baha), who had just completed her 9th standard aged 17 wants to study further, is brought up by her mother Konkamoni (Konka) and Mama(Uncle) Satyakam who is also a tribal activist and leader.
+The story revolves around the life of an 18 year old Munda tribal love-child Bahamoni Soren from a secluded region called Palashboni in rural West Bengal and her wish to marry a Bengali speaking high caste person from Mukherjee clan.
+Bahamoni (Baha), who had just completed her 11th standard aged 18 wants to study further, is brought up by her mother Konkamoni (Konka) and Mama(Uncle) Satyakam who is also a tribal activist and leader.
 Baha and her mother Konka had to face a lot of humiliation from her grandmother, who always yelled at her and Konka.

 They were insisted to make 500 baskets out of which 310 was made for the fair.
 Konka and Dibyo recalled their past when Dibyo came to Polashboni 18 years ago and had an affair with Konkamoni.
 Dibyo eventually leaves Konka as Dibyo was already married to Anushree with a 7-year-old daughter Kamalika/Mun.
-Rupanjana stays at her paternal home after an argument with her in-laws and was in a trauma after her marriage, as a result she had to return and was unable to adjust with her family.
+Rupanjana returns back to her natal home after an argument with her in-laws and was in a trauma after her marriage, as a result she had to return and was unable to adjust with her family.

 A famous journalist from the city of Kolkata, Archisman Mukherjee, visits Palashboni to interview Satyakam.
 Baha and Archi cross paths when Baha carries food for Satyakam and when the food falls down.
 Archi and Baha become close.
 One stormy night Baha was forced to spend the night in the Tourist Lodge in Archi's room.
 The next morning, the villagers decided to kill Archi, but Baha stopped it.
 Archi was in a difficult situation and to save his life, he was forced to marry Baha.

 Archi was having a tough time, thinking that what face he will go to his family.
 On that day, Baha knew Archi has a fiancée in the city so she promises Archi that she will never talk about this forced ritual.
 Baha goes to a washroom and removes all the signs of her fake marriage so that nobody knows it.
 Archi, who has a seven-year-long love relationship with Kamalika, refuses to recognize the ceremony and asks Baha to decide what she wants to do.
 Baha then comes to Kolkata with Archi as a maidservant, but the family members treat her as the daughter of that house.
 Archi always had anger for Baha.
 She commits blunders all the time.
 One day the family went out shopping and told her that dacoits are there in the city and takes it seriously.
 That day Dibyo arrives with sweets and Baha thought him as a dacoit and dragged him out and feeling bored, had sleeping pills and was in a deep sleep when the family arrived.
 The Mukherjees receive a phone call from Dibyo about Baha.
 The Mukherjees learn of Baha's qualification and she starts studying there.